robenkleene/development-references/tmux/tmux-window-management.md

 ## Resizing

+These can be repeated without doing the leader key (i.e., they're assigned with the `bind-key` `-r` flag).

 - `<prefix>⌥←` / `<prefix>⌥↑` / `<prefix>⌥←` / `<prefix>⌥↓`: Resize window by `5` in direction
 - `<prefix>^←` / `<prefix>^↑` / `<prefix>^←` / `<prefix>^↓`: Resize window by `1` in direction